dheerajsn/mcp_demo/README.md

 # MCP Demo Project

-A demonstration of the Model Context Protocol (MCP) with multiple services, including math operations and book information retrieval.
+A demonstration of the Model Context Protocol (MCP) with multiple services, including math operations and notes information retrieval.

 ## Overview

 This project showcases how to use the Model Context Protocol (MCP) to create tools that can be utilized by large language models (LLMs).
 It includes:

 - **Math Operations Service**: A Python-based Stdio MCP server implemented in `src/math_server.py`.
-- **Notes Service**: A Node.js-based service using Server-Sent Events (SSE) for book information or notes retrieval.
+- **Notes Service**: A Node.js-based service using Server-Sent Events (SSE) for notes retrieval.
-- **MCP Client**: A Python client (`src/mcp_clent.py`) that connects to the Stdio MCP server and provides tools to the LLM.
+- **MCP Client**: A Python client (`src/mcp_clent.py`) that connects to the Stdio & SSE MCP server and provides tools, resources to the LLM.

 ## Requirements